retiredfeline/QX-mini51-SDCC/README.md

 I have also provided code::blocks project files so that you can use that IDE.

 There are 4 jumpers on board which are opened to disable the buzzer, 8-LED bank, IR transmitter LED, and 7-segment LEDs, respectively.
-Some experiements will require disconnection of the jumper when the port pins are otherwise used.
+Some experiments will require disconnection of the jumper when the port pins are otherwise used.

 Some of the program require extra peripherals not included in the basic kit, so I have no way to verify that they work without getting the extra hardware.
 If you fix such a program feel free to submit a pull request.